honeycombio/refinery/config.md

 DatasetPrefix is a prefix that can be used to distinguish a dataset from an environment in the rules.

-If telemetry is being sent to both a classic dataset and a new environment called the same thing (eg `production`), this parameter can be used to distinguish these cases.
+If telemetry is being sent to both a classic dataset and a new environment called the same thing, such as `production`, then this parameter can be used to distinguish these cases.
-When Refinery receives telemetry using an API key associated with a classic dataset, it will then use the prefix in the form `{prefix}.{dataset}` when trying to resolve the rules definition.
+When Refinery receives telemetry using an API key associated with a Honeycomb Classic dataset, it will then use the prefix in the form `{prefix}.
+{dataset}` when trying to resolve the rules definition.

 - Not eligible for live reload.
 - Type: `string`